hojahoja/Nodetalk/README.md

 # Nodetalk (The name might still change)

-> [!INFO]
-> The initial `uv run main.py` will create a virtual environment and install dependencies.
+The initial `uv run main.py` will create a virtual environment and install dependencies.